medic/cht-docs/content/en/apps/guides/forms/google-docs.md

 This JSON file contains key value pairs, where the key is the relative path and name for the downloaded file, and the value is the file's Google Drive File ID.

-To get the ID for the form.
-Open the form in google sheets.
-The URL will look like this https://docs.google.com/spreadsheets/d/12345ABCDEF/edit#gid=555666888 .
+To get the File ID for the form open the form in Google Sheets.
+The URL will look something like `https://docs.google.com/spreadsheets/d/12345ABCDEF/edit#gid=555666888` .
 The ID is the middle portion `12345ABCDEF`

 ```json
 {